Department of Anthropology

-In order to be considered for financial support or to obtain advising about courses for the early registration periods, applicants must have their application completed for review before the Priority Application Deadlines.
+In order to be considered for Department of Anthropology graduate assistantship funding and Graduate assistantship funding and Graduate College-level scholarship opportunities, complete applications must be submitted for review by the January 15 Priority Application Deadline.
 Please note that the application for this program will still be available on ApplyTexas until the Standard Application Deadline date.

 Please apply online through the ApplyTexas Application and allow 2 working days for the application to be received by Texas State.

 The required non-refundable $40.00 application fee can be submitted with credit/debit card information during the application process.
 If preferred, applicants may submit a non-refundable $40.00 application fee (check or money order in U.S. currency) made payable to Texas State.
 The mailing address is listed below.

 Please Note: Students who change their admission status must pay the fee associated with the new application.
 Degree-seeking students changing majors and/or seeking multiple degrees are required to complete a new application and pay the $40 fee.

 An additional international evaluation fee of $50.00 (U.S. currency) is required if the application is considered for admission based on foreign credentials.

 Applicants who are Texas State University degree recipients or are currently enrolled at Texas State need to request transcripts for any coursework NOT listed on the Texas State transcript.
 The Graduate College will provide the Texas State transcripts.